easy-coding-standard/easy-coding-standard/README.md

 In case you are experiencing a bug or want to request a new feature head over to the [Symplify monorepo issue tracker](https://github.com/symplify/symplify/issues)

-## Contribute

-The sources of this package are contained in the Symplify monorepo.
-We welcome contributions for this package on [symplify/symplify](https://github.com/symplify/symplify).

 ## Acknowledgment

 The parallel run is heavily inspired by [phpstan/phpstan-src](https://github.com/phpstan/phpstan-src) by Ondřej Mirtes.
 Thank you.